ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 >`$ sudo mkdir ~/mybot`
 >`$ cd mybot`

-## Install and run the Bot Framework Echobot template
+## Install and run the Bot Framework EchoBot template

 Create a new directory for the project and navigate to it before proceeding: